-Another Country is James Baldwin’s third novel, and is is quite a bit longer than Baldwin’s first two, maybe even longer than both of them combined.
-It’s interesting to me that it basically covers a lot of the same ground that his essays … Continue reading
+Another Country is James Baldwin's third novel, and is is quite a bit longer than Baldwin's first two, maybe even longer than both of them combined.
+It's interesting to me that it basically covers a lot of the same ground that his essays of the time do, but does so in the language of fiction.
+The reason that's interesting … Continue reading James Baldwin – Another Country

 James Baldwin – Nobody Knows My Name (and some other essays from the early 60’s)